Dev-Arhaan/Assignment/README.md

 # ⏰ Remind Me Later API

 A simple RESTful API built with Django and Django REST Framework that allows users to create and store reminders for future dates and times via Email or SMS.
+This is a simple POST endpoint, Future scope involves adding GET, PUT and DELETE endpoints as well.

 ---